vippsas/vipps-developers/vipps-getting-started.md

 The registered admin user can log in with BankID and fetch the API keys.

-Please note that Vipps can not provide API keys in any other way, as the API keys give access to transferring money.
+**Please note:** Vipps can not provide API keys in any other way, such as by email, as the API keys give access to transferring money.
 Vipps will never ask for your API keys, and you should keep them secret.

 ## API key details